VanLaser/analog-controls-for-armored-core-ps2/README.md

 To modifiy a game ISO directly, use the _.ppf_ files instead.
 The _.ppf_ files can patch the right ISO using **PPF-O-MATIC 3.0**

 In some of the games, the look up/down motion feels more exacerbated than in others, even if the patching idea is the same, and the original coding also seems similar between games.
-To aleviate that, if you play in PCSX2 emulator, go to controller settings and adjust the "Analog Sensitivity" value - by default it's set to 130% (a good starting value to tweak from is 100%).
+To alleviate that, if you play in PCSX2 emulator, go to controller settings and adjust the "Analog Sensitivity" value - by default it's set to 130% (a good starting value to tweak from is 100%).

 ### Technical details